 Does Connecticut require Notices of Intent on public projects?

-It’s not quite a Notice of Intent to Lien, but Connecticut claimants who intend to look to the project’s payment bond for payment must send notice under Sec.
-49-41a.
+It’s not quite a Notice of Intent to Lien, but Connecticut claimants who intend to look to the project’s payment bond for payment must send notice to be entitled to late payment interest.

 Need More Help with a Connecticut Notice of Intent?
 We're Here